 Have a play and tell me you haven’t fallen back in love with the childhood memory of tea and crumpets on the sofa watching cartoons and wondering what adventures lay ahead . . . x

 Has Victoria’s post whet your appetite for more delicious food?
-Subscribe to Jamie magazine and get inspiring recipes sent to you every month.
+Subscribe to one of our food magazines and get inspiring recipes sent to you every month.